 H. Jean Wright II, Psy.D.

-In his role as deputy commissioner of the Philadelphia Department of Behavioral Health and Intellectual disAbility Services, H. Jean Wright II, Psy.D., oversees the Behavioral Health and Justice Division, the newest division at DBHIDS.
+In his role as deputy commissioner of the City of Philadelphia Department of Behavioral Health and Intellectual disAbility Services, H. Jean Wright II, Psy.D., oversees the Behavioral Health and Justice Division, the newest division at DBHIDS.
 The division launched in 2020 with a focus providing equal opportunities for treatment, support, and community integration for justice-involved Philadelphians with behavioral health challenges.

 BHJD envisions a Philadelphia where every individual achieves health, well-being, and self-determination.
 In order to attain this vision, BHJD will work to reduce justice involvement for Philadelphians with behavioral health challenges and work for Philadelphians with serious mental illness to reduce the number in county jail, reduce admissions to county jail, reduce the length of stay in county jail, increase connections to treatment and support, and reduce recidivism.